-Each team provided a separate report to ICANN through the Project Manager, which assessed the information in the applications against the established RFP criteria - technical, business/financial and sponsorship/community value - that they had been asked to evaluate.
-These reports were transmitted to ICANN on 12 July 2004 and are included in Appendix D. In the case where an applicant passed all three sets of criteria and there were no other issues associated with the application, it proceeded to technical and commercial negotiations designed to establish a new sTLD.
-One application - POST - was in this category.
-In cases where an evaluation team indicated that a set of criteria was not met, or there were other issues to be examined, ICANN decided to give each applicant an opportunity to submit clarifying or additional documentation.
-The other nine applications were in this category.
+Each team provided a separate report to ICANN through the Project Manager, which assessed the information in the applications against the established RFP criteria - technical, business/financial and sponsorship/community value - that it had been asked to evaluate.
+These reports were transmitted to ICANN on 12 July 2004 and are included in Appendix D. In cases where an evaluation team indicated that a set of criteria was not met, ICANN decided to give each applicant an opportunity to submit clarifying or additional documentation.

-The extent to which to which clarification or other information was requested depended on the nature of each proposal and the feedback from the evaluators.
-For this reason, ICANN decided to allow each proposal to progress on its own timetable.
-ICANN informed all applicants that the evaluation reports would be released publicly as soon as all applicants had concluded the process, in order to enhance transparency and understanding of the sTLD selection process.
+The extent to which to which clarification or other information was requested depended on the nature of each proposal and the feedback from the evaluators, and whether any evaluation team needed to reconvene.
+For this reason, ICANN decided to allow each proposal to progress on its own timetable, a process which began in August 2004 and is nearly concluded.
+ICANN informed all applicants that the evaluation reports would be released publicly as soon as all applicants had concluded the evaluation process, in order to enhance transparency and understanding of the sTLD selection process.

-All ten applicants have now either completed the process, or are expected to receive an answer on their application soon.
+All ten applicants have completed the independent review process.
 Accordingly, ICANN is providing this Status Report on the sTLD Application Process.